Paavalen/Darkened-Collection/README.md

+# Description
+A fork of [Purple-EyeZ/Darkened-Collection](https://github.com/Purple-EyeZ/Darkened-Collection) for personal use

 # Darkened-Blood
-A dark themes with colorful accents for Revenge
+A Amoled dark themes with red accents for Revenge

 ## Links: